tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 are authoritative for private domains.

 An algorithm for determining how to resolve a given name in a manner that satisfies these properties is described in {{resolution-algorithm}}.
 Note that this algorithm does not guarantee that responses that are not signed with DNSSEC are valid, and clients that establish connections to unsigned addresses may still expose their local IP addresses to an attacker.

-## Discovering Authoritative DoH Servers {#authoritative-discovery}
+## Discovering Designated DoH Servers {#designated-discovery}

-All direct (non-obfuscated) queries for names in privacy-sensitive connections MUST be sent to a server that both provides encryption and is known to be authoritative for the domain.
+All direct (non-obfuscated) queries for names in privacy-sensitive connections MUST be sent to a server that both provides encryption and is designated for the domain.

-Clients dynamically build and maintain a set of known Authoritative DoH Servers.
+Clients dynamically build and maintain a set of known Designated DoH Servers.
 The information that is required to be associated with each server is:

 - The URI Template of the DoH server {{!RFC8484}}
 - The public HPKE {{!I-D.irtf-cfrg-hpke}} key of the DoH server used for proxied obfuscated queries
-- A list of domains for which the DoH server is authoritative
+- A list of domains for which the DoH server is designated

 This information can be retrieved from several different sources.
-The primary source for discovering Authoritative DoH Server configurations is the NS2 DNS Record
+The primary source for discovering Designated DoH Server configurations is the NS2 DNS Record
 {{RRTYPE}}.
 This record provides the URI Template of the server and the public obfuscation key for a specific domain.

-When a client resolves a name (based on the order in {{resolution-algorithm}}) is SHOULD issue a query for the NS2 record for any name that does not fall within known Authoritative DoH Server's configuration.
-The client MAY also issue queries for the NS2 record for more specific names to discover further Authoritative DoH Servers.
+When a client resolves a name (based on the order in {{resolution-algorithm}}) is SHOULD issue a query for the NS2 record for any name that does not fall within known Designated DoH Server's configuration.
+The client MAY also issue queries for the NS2 record for more specific names to discover further Designated DoH Servers.

-Any NS2 record MUST be validated using DNSSEC {{!RFC4033}} before a client uses the information about the authoritative DoH Servers.
+Any NS2 record MUST be validated using DNSSEC {{!RFC4033}} before a client uses the information about the designated DoH Servers.

-In order to bootstrap discovery of Authoritative DoH Servers, client systems SHOULD have some saved list of at least two names that they use consistently to perform NS2 record queries on the Direct Resolvers configured by the local network.
+In order to bootstrap discovery of Designated DoH Servers, client systems SHOULD have some saved list of at least two names that they use consistently to perform NS2 record queries on the Direct Resolvers configured by the local network.
 Since these queries are likely not private, they SHOULD NOT be associated with user action or contain user-identifying content.
-Rather, the expection is that all client systems of the same version and configuration would issue the same bootstrapping queries when joining a network for the first time when the list of Authoritative DoH Servers is empty.
+Rather, the expection is that all client systems of the same version and configuration would issue the same bootstrapping queries when joining a network for the first time when the list of Designated DoH Servers is empty.

-### Whitelisting Authoritative DoH Servers  {#whitelisting}
+### Whitelisting Designated DoH Servers  {#whitelisting}

-Prior to using an Authoritative DoH Server for direct name queries on privacy-sensitive connections, clients MUST whitelist the server.
+Prior to using a Designated DoH Server for direct name queries on privacy-sensitive connections, clients MUST whitelist the server.

 The requirements for whitelisting are:

 - Support for acting as an Obfuscation Proxy.
-Each Authoritative DoH Server is expected to support acting as a proxy for Obfuscation.
+Each Designated DoH Server is expected to support acting as a proxy for Obfuscation.
 A client MUST issue at least one query that is proxied through the server before sending direct queries to the server.
 - Support for acting as an Obfuscation Target.
-Each Authoritative DoH Server is expected to support acting as a target for Obfuscation.
+Each Designated DoH Server is expected to support acting as a target for Obfuscation.
 A client MUST issue at least one query that is targetd at the server through a proxy before sending direct queries to the server.

 Clients MAY further choose to restrict the whitelist by other local policy.
-For example, a client system can have a list of trusted resolver configurations, and it can limit the whitelist of Authoritative DoH Servers to configurations that match this list.
+For example, a client system can have a list of trusted resolver configurations, and it can limit the whitelist of Designated DoH Servers to configurations that match this list.
 Alternatively, a client system can check a server against a list of audited and approved DoH Servers that have properties that the client approves.